netxms/netxms-doc/admin/advanced.rst

 it.
 Second command will cause access violation exception which will lead to process crash and crash dump generation.

-SNMP Device not recognised as SNMP-capable
+SNMP Device not recognized as SNMP-capable
 ------------------------------------------

 Common issues: